5saito/furima_28836/README.md

 ### Association

-- has_many :items through: item_purchase
+- has_many :items through: items_purchases
-- has_many :purchase
+- has_many :purchases
-- has_many :items_purchase
+- has_many :items_purchases

 ## items テーブル